40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 It is the second most expensive painting in the world, with a price tag of $300 million.

-The artist used gestural strokes to make the features of this woman.
+The artist used gestural strokes to create the features of this woman.

-The variety of colors that Willem used to demonstrate his idea of abstraction is sought out by viewers all over the world.
+The colors that Willem used to demonstrate his interpretation of abstraction are flawless and sought out by viewers all over the world.

 It is now in the private collection of Kenneth C. Griffin.